intari/readingtracker/README.md

 * Suppported e-book reader
 * Android tablet

-# Which e-book readers are supported for integration?
+# Which e-book readers are supported?
-Currently Mantano Reader Premium is supported (it's great.
+Currently all editions of Mantano Reader are supported (it's great.
 Please buy it.
 If you want to used it on multiple devices you should buy their cloud subscription too).
-Mantano Essentials and Mantano Lite should also work.
 Others are not supported yet.

 Please note authors of ebook readers don't endorse this app.